-Have you been enjoying staying in Japan?
-Or…, missing your country?
-Anyway, you might have to cook by yourself occasionally for saving the food expenses or just to recall the taste of your favorite dish from home.
-So, why don’t you try to cook some Japanese foods?
-I know that it would be difficult for you to copy the taste of some Japanese foods without knowing the actual Japanese taste, therefore, I would like to introduce some convenient cooking/kitchen tools which might help you for having a nice dinner or lunch!!
+Are you enjoying staying in Japan?
+Or are you missing your country?
+Anyway, you might have to cook by yourself occasionally for saving the food expenses or just to recall the taste of your favorite dishes from home.
+So, why don’t you try to cook some Japanese food?
+I know that it would be difficult for you to copy the taste of some Japanese foods without knowing Japanese actual tastes, therefore, I would like to introduce you to some convenient cooking/kitchen utensils that might help you have a nice lunch or dinner!

 5 Convenient Cooking/Kitchen Tools in Japan

 There are so many convenient cooking/kitchen tools that you could find at a store, sometimes, it might be confusing for you to choose what to buy, but after reading this article, I hope you could find out what to use to be a nice cooker!!

 This tool makes you a good Sushi cooker!
 Purchase the fresh Sashimi you like at the supermarket nearby your house first and follow the following instructions: